Presentations and Events

-Sogorea Te’ staff present to thousands of people annually at schools, conferences, community events and online forums including students of all levels and a broad spectrum of society.
+Sogorea Te’ staff present to thousands of people annually at schools, conferences, community events and online forums including with students of all levels and people from a diversity of backgrounds.

 Hundreds of people attend our community work days and cultural events at our land sites.
 We offer keynotes, workshops and presentations on the following topics: